 The Parent/Family and Community Engagement Coordinator will provide technical assistance to the District Advisory Council and school-wide committee through scheduled meetings, seminars, and workshops.
 At the beginning of the school year, the LEA will have a meeting with the Title I contact person from each school to discuss the required Parent Family Engagement set-aside.
 Agendas and sign-in sheets will be kept on file for documentation.
 Schools will share ways they have successfully used the allocation and LEA representatives will provide ideas/suggestions.
 These ideas are then shared with the Title I schools.
 The evaluation of the Parent/Family Engagement Plan will be conducted by the LEA Advisory Committee annually in the fall of the year for the previous year and will consider the following: Is the current program/plan effective in meeting the needs of students and their families?
 Are there barriers to participation that need to be eliminated?
-Are children from economically disadvantaged households able to participate?
-Are there parents of EL children, families with limited literacy backgrounds, and from racial and ethnic minorities?
-Each Title I School will also evaluate their individual school Parent/Family Engagement Plan by surveying their parents in the spring of each year to gain insight and feedback on the activities provided.
+Are children, families with limited literacy backgrounds, and from racial and ethnic minorities?
+Each Title I School will also evaluate their individual school Parent/Family Engagement Plan by surveying their parents beginning in the fall of each year to gain insight and feedback on the activities provided.
 The survey feedback will be used to review individual school plans and activities to determine what changes and improvement need to be made.